 First up we need to talk about the best sealing products available for log homes.
 There are many options, but some of the most popular sealing products include:

 Clear sealants: These are great for protecting your logs from UV damage and extending their lifespan.
 They also impart a beautiful sheen to your home’s exterior that is sure to add curb appeal.
-You can also use them inside on log home bathrooms and kitchens.
+You can also use them inside on log cabin homes and kitchens.

 Coloured sealants: If you’re looking for a more dramatic effect, coloured sealants are a great option.
 They come in a wide range of colours and can help to add character to your home’s exterior.